PikaSim

 Does the description clarify parameter syntax, constraints, interactions, or defaults beyond what the schema provides?

-Schema description coverage is 100% with a clear description for the 'amount' parameter.
-The tool description adds no additional meaning beyond the schema, meeting the baseline for high coverage.
+Schema coverage is 100% for the single parameter, but the description adds no additional meaning beyond what the schema provides.
+Baseline is 3.

 Input schemas describe structure but not intent.
 Descriptions should explain non-obvious parameter relationships and valid value ranges.